 After we’d filled at least 50 crates, we sent the olives off to be pressed.

 Then… it was time to celebrate!
+Prosecco and tiramisu classes were a highlight of my trip!

 You can see the full process from picking to pressing to the fettunta the first taste of new oil on grilled bread rubbed with garlic and topped with new oil in this YouTube video.